otavo002-xamk/portfolio-server/README.md

 Portfolio-Server

-This project holds a MySQL-backend-server for Portfolio 2023 project.
+This project holds a backend-server for Portfolio 2023 project.
+The "/\_api" endpoints handle the requests to MySQL database.
+The "/nasa_api" endpoint handles the requests to NASA API.
 Install dependencies by entering 'npm install' command to CLI in the project's root folder.
 Before starting the server ensure:

     1. you have MySQL server installed and it's up and running.
     2. you have created a .env file in the project's root directory with required information, for example: